The Home Inspection Process

 Article by Deb Staley

 The inspection process would be so much easier if sellers would take the lead there.
 That would entail having the HVAC system serviced, a roof inspection, and even a termite inspection if there is no system installed for that.
 The next step would be to have a pre-listing inspection.
-Basic inspections are not that expensive; it costs around $500 for a typical home inspection including a termite inspection/official report.
-If a seller pays for a pre-listing inspection, he/she can attach the inspection report to the Seller’s Disclosure and feel good about divulging everything material about the home.
+Basic inspections are not that expensive; it costs around $500 for a typical home inspection including an official termite inspection.
+If sellers pays for a pre-listing inspection, they can attach the inspection report to the Seller’s Disclosure and feel good about divulging everything material about the home.
 It is the right thing to do.
 A seller can opt to repair certain items or not and the buyers can decide—up front—if those things are a problem for them.
 No hassles necessary and a lot of time saved.
 I can only hope this becomes the norm here in the KC area someday, but I’m not holding my breath.